-* For subjects in the dose escalation phase and Part 1 of the expansion phase, IDH2 mutation may be based on local evaluation.
-(Centralized testing will be performed retrospectively.)
+- For subjects in the dose escalation phase and Part 1 Expansion, IDH2 mutation

-* For subjects in Part 2 of the expansion phase, central testing of IDH2
+- For subjects in The Phase 2 portion of the trial, central testing of IDH2

 and urine sampling during the study.

 - The diagnosis and evaluation of AML or MDS will be made by bone marrow

 the diagnosis may be made from the core biopsy.

 of 0 to 2.

-7. Platelet count >=20,000/[MICRO-SYMBOL]L (transfusions to achieve this level are allowed).
+7. Platelet count ≥20,000/μL (transfusions to achieve this level are allowed).
 Subjects

 8. Subjects must have adequate hepatic function as evidenced by: